 6.2.8 Records were not held for great crested Triturus cristatus newts within or adjacent to the site.
 The closest pond found during the search of OS maps was located in private gardens approximately 0.7km (over 500m) to the northwest of the site.
 It is not known if this pond is suitable for breeding great crested newts.
+However, it sits outside of the 500m survey limit.

-- 6.2.9 A record is held for great crested newts being relocated from an old swimming pool to a pond on land approximately 0.7km northwest of the site. - 6.2.10 Other Amphibians The closest record for common frog Rana temporaria is a Cherhill Monument dew-pond at approximately 1.5km to the southeast of the site and common toad Bufo bufo was recorded at 1.9km west of the site.
+- 6.2.9 A garden pond, which lies within 500m of the site has been bought to attention by a Cherhill resident.
+The pond is located approximately 306m to the northwest of the site.
+It is possible that more ponds exist within the 500m of the site. - 6.2.10 A record of a single great crested newt is held for a great crested newt seen on land (not within or next to a pond) on a neighbouring property, located approximately 64m to the west of the site entrance. - 6.2.11 A record is held for great crested newts being relocated from an old swimming pool to a pond on land approximately 0.7km northwest of the site. - 6.2.12 Other Amphibians The closest record for common frog Rana temporaria is a Cherhill Monument dew-pond at approximately 1.5km to the southeast of the site and common toad Bufo bufo was recorded at 1.9km west of the site.